simonw/sqlite-generate/README.md

     sqlite-generate data.db --tables 20

+By default each table will contain a random number of rows between 0 and 200.
+You can customize this with the `--rows` option:

+    sqlite-generate data.db --rows 20

+This will insert 20 rows into each table.

+    sqlite-generate data.db --tables 500,2000

+This inserts a random number of rows between 500 and 2000 into each table.

 ## Development

 To contribute to this tool, first checkout the code.
 Then create a new virtual environment: